web3privacy/constitution/5-membership.md

 ## Supporters

-A Supporter is anyone who aids our mission, often through financial contributions (like recurring fees), spreading the word, or participating in public events.
+A Supporter is anyone who aids our mission, often through financial contributions, spreading the word, or participating in public events.

 * **Role:** Supporters are the lifeblood of our sustainability and our link to the wider public.
 Their belief in our mission provides the fuel for our work.
 * **Privileges:** Supporters are valued parts of our extended community.
-They typically get access to exclusive content, newsletters, community updates, and a designated role in our communication channels.
+They typically get access to exclusive content, newsletters, and a designated role in our communication channels.
 * **Governance:** Supporters do not hold formal governance rights or responsibilities.
-They cannot create Formal Proposals or participate in the veto process.

 ## Members: The Core Contributors

-Membership is not a status that can be bought; it is a recognition of sustained, meaningful contribution to the Web3Privacy Now mission.
-Members are the active drivers of our Intentional Do-ocracy and the stewards of our culture.
+Membership is not a status that can be bought; it is a recognition of sustained, meaningful contribution.
+Members are the active drivers of our Intentional Do-ocracy, and only Members can participate in our governance and contributor rewards systems.

 #### How to Become a Member

-The path to becoming a Member is through contribution.
-A Supporter or new contributor is eligible for Membership after they have demonstrated their commitment and understanding of our ethos.
+The path to becoming a Member is a transparent process based on recognized contribution.

-1. **Demonstrate Contribution:** The primary criterion is having successfully led or made a significant contribution to at least one initiative within the **Intentional Do-ocracy** framework (from Dream to Reflection).
-2. **Be Vouched For:** An existing Member must vouch for the candidate, confirming their positive contributions and cultural alignment.
-3. **Formal Recognition:** The candidate is then presented to the Stewards, who provide a simple, formal confirmation to finalize the Membership status.
-This is a light-touch check, not a heavy approval process.
+1. **Demonstrable Contribution:** The candidate must have a clear public track record of contributing to the W3PN mission.
+This is the most important requirement.
+Examples include, but are not limited to:
+    *  Successfully leading an initiative through the full **Intentional Do-ocracy** cycle (Dream → Reflect).
+    *  Making consistent, high-quality contributions to others' projects (e.g., code, design, research).
+    *  Actively and constructively participating in community discussions over an extended period.

+2. **Public Nomination:** An existing Member must formally nominate the candidate in a designated public channel.
+The nomination must include a summary of the candidate's contributions, linking to specific examples of their work.

+3. **Community Consent:** The nomination is open for a **72-hour review period**, following the "Lazy Consensus" model (see Section 3).
+If no formal objections are raised by other Members, the nomination is considered approved by the community.
+An objection should be based on a belief that the candidate has not met the contribution criteria or does not align with the community's Guidelines.

+4. **Steward Confirmation:** After the review period passes without objection, the Stewards perform the final administrative act of confirming the new status and updating any necessary roles or permissions.

 #### Rights of a Member